 If a team has a 20 point lead, they should no longer press the other team until the lead drops below this guideline.
+Players must drop back to around the 3 point arc - no meeting teams at half court.
 Teams should also utilize man-to-man defense when possible, and play the bench in lopsided scoring games.
 Starter players can learn different roles in different situations and bench players can improve given more playing time.
-Your team can possibly play defense with their hands behind their back to emphasize foot movement and position on defense and thus enable the overmatched team to pass and move the ball on offense easier, to allow the weaker team more of a chance to score while convincing your team of the value of footwork in defensive play..
+Your team can possibly play defense with their hands behind their back to emphasize foot movement and position on defense and thus enable the overmatched team to pass and move the ball on offense easier, to allow the weaker team more of a chance to score while convincing your team of the value of footwork in defensive play.

 Scoring of Games: